skaugvoll/devops-demo/README.md

 follow: https://www.elastic.co/guide/en/logstash/current/ls-security.html

 do the logstash_internal user and role, and then edit the user and give role superuser just to get things moving along.
 This is a demo, so don't need to be super secure.
+Also: Edit the logstash-writer role, and assign;
+cluster privilages: all
+index privilages: all
+add indicies: "*": all to the logstash-* indicies create a new indicies "*" with "all" privilage

-Then go to observability, stream, settings, add logstash-* as index
+Then go to observability, stream, settings, add logstash-* as index add container.name as a field as well.
+This should help us validate that we are actually getting logs from logstash into elasticsearch and visualize them in Kibana.

 Now we are ok to start up logstash and filebeat the logs should be found under observability > stream

+Next step would be to add ingest-pipeline with grok filter to add trace id to logs